I Check My To-Do List 6 Times and Still Forget What I Went Downstairs For

 When I have enough energy, I take my time prepping sandwiches and russet potato fries.
 I prep for 3 days in advance.

 At 2-3 energy, I only prep my meal for that one day.
 Prepping for 3 days would save additional energy for the rest of the week.
-But risking it now when I have low energy would easily push me to have a meltdown.
+But risking it now when I have low energy would easily push me to have another meltdown.

 I just make enough to function and not feel hungry.
+Especially for the whole day (Either at work and at home)

 What Breaks It Down